w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.5.2 Pointer Cancellation to Non-Web Documents and Software

-**Option 1: Add text indicating an example was added**
+**Options 1 & 2: Both options propose adding text indicating an example was added**

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.2](https://www.w3.org/WAI/WCAG22/Understanding/pointer-cancellation.html#intent), making changes to the notes for non-web documents by replacing “web content” with "content", for non-web software applications by replacing "web content that interprets" with "user agents and other software applications that interpret" and "user agent" with "underlying platform software", and adding an example; and for non-web platform software by replacing "web content" with "platform software".

-**Option 2: Leave word substitution same as in editor's draft because the example would moved to after the WCAG2ICT notes**
+**Option 3: Do not mention the added example because the example is moved to after the WCAG2ICT notes**

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.2](https://www.w3.org/WAI/WCAG22/Understanding/pointer-cancellation.html#intent), making changes to the notes for non-web documents by replacing “web content” with "content", for non-web software applications by replacing "web content that interprets" with "user agents and other software applications that interpret" and "user agent" with "underlying platform software", and for non-web platform software by replacing "web content" with "platform software".